 The film was originally set for a US release of 19th April 2019, but was pushed back almost a year to April 10 2020, following the announcement of Hobbs & Shaw.

-Following the worldwide coronavirus pandemic, the film was then pushed back another 11 months and was slated to be released in cinemas on 28th May 2021.
+Then came the worldwide coronavirus pandemic and the film was then pushed back another 11 months.
+It was slated to be released in cinemas on 28th May 2021.

 Filming began on 24th June 2019 at Leavesden Studios in Hertfordshire, England as well as in Los Angeles, London (including chase scenes near Buckingham Palace), Thailand, Georgia and finally Edinburgh (where shooting's caused more than a little disruption).

 Fast and Furious 9 cast

-The following cast members will return from previous films in the franchise.
+The following cast members are returning from previous films in the franchise.
 Salut, mi familia!

 - Vin Diesel as Dominic Toretto